neurologic/Neurophysiology-Lab/modules/human-bci-music/Lab-Manual_human-bci-music.md

 Find a recording with a bout of regular activity in the single motor unit.

-Observe the amplitude (height) and firing rate (number of impulses) in the EMG across this bout.
+Use the Colab Data Explorer (Part I. Motor Unit Coding and Recruitment) to observe the amplitude (height) and firing rate (number of impulses) in the EMG across this bout.

 1. Was the amplitude (height) consistent throughout the bout?